agata-anastazja/CV/README.md

 Project: Online GP Platform as a Service

-Stack: Clojure, React Native, Native script
+Stack: Clojure, React Native

 Development of a multi-tenancy platform for video GP appointments

+Breaking down a monolith api service using change data capture architecture to isolate a new service

+Developing with resilience in mind, implementing a circuit breaker

+BDD

-Writing infrastructure as code using Infrablocks
+Writing infrastructure as code using Infrablocks, Terraform, AWS cloud services and ConcourseCI

-Supporting friends and family releases

 **January 2019 - July 2020 Thoughtworks**